 Why is it called 72SOLD?

 The name refers to the company's former business model of selling a home within just 72 hours.
-Now 72SOLD aims to sell each house in 8 days.
+Now 72SOLD aims to sell each house in 11 days (formerly 8 days).
 The company believes that the shortened market availability drives up the price by creating urgency among buyers.

 Do I have to sell?